 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For Thailand, comprehensive cover with good medical limits is worth comparing.
+Basic policies cover core medical and some cancellation.
+Comprehensive adds higher limits, luggage, rental vehicle excess, and broader cancellation triggers.
+For Thailand, comprehensive cover is worth considering given motorbike and transport risks.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ